Markinger7/ML-Cookbook/README.md

 ### Files
 - Ensamble Learning
   - exploring different ensemble learning techniques to enhance the predictive score of a ML-model
+  - advantages and disadvantages of ensemble learning
+    - Averaging
     - Hard /soft voting
     - Bagging and Pasting
     - Random Forests